Unfortunately there are some plants and flowers that struggle. One of those that often needs a little extra love and care is the corn plant.

 Common issues include:

-- Overwatering: Too much water can lead to root rot which is a common problem with corn plants.
+- Overwatering: Too much water can cause root rot which is one of the most common problem with corn plants.

-- Underwatering: Not enough water can cause the plant to wilt and the leaves to turn brown.
+- Underwatering: Not enough water can also cause issues like the wilting and the leaves turning brown.

-- Poor light conditions: Both too much and too little light can cause issues for the corn plant.
+- Poor light conditions: Both too much and too little light can cause issues for corn plants.

-- Pest infestation: Insects like spider mites, mealybugs and scale can damage your plant.
+- Pest infestation: Insects like spider mites, mealybugs and scale can damage corn plants.

-- Nutrient deficiencies: Lack of essential nutrients can lead to yellowing leaves and poor growth.
+- Lack of Nutrients: Not getting enough nutrients can lead to yellowing leaves and poor growth.

 2. Adjust Your Watering Routine